 Guidelines for whether or not to send your child to school

-We want children in school and ready to learn.
-The following guidelines have been established to help determine when children should remain at home.
+We want children in school and ready to learn all of the time, but we recognize it can sometimes be difficult for parents to determine when their child should stay home.
+The following guidelines have been established to help parents decide when their children should remain at home.
 They may need to rest at home if they have:

 - Diarrhea, or are